Letheward/NoCS/01 Basic Concepts.md

 # Basic Concepts

-## Pitch as Number
+## Numbers as Pitches

 > What's the distance between `C` and `E` ?

-> A Major Third apart, that's because we memorize it that way.
+>
 > What about `G` and `B` ? `F#` and `A#` ? `Db` and `F` ?
+>
+> Why adding Fourths and Fifths won't give us Ninths?

-Naming Notes with letters is confusing and hard to calculate,
+Naming Pitches with letters and accidentals is sort of confusing,
+and we can't really do math with them.

-instead we'll using **Mod 12** and **Base 12** Numbers.
+Instead we'll use **Mod 12** and **Base 12** Numbers.

 - Mod 12 number can represent Pitch Class